How To File Form 8868: 5 Quick + Easy Steps To Avoid Stress

 Wondering how to file Form 8868?
 You have come to the right place.
 This guide will help ensure you’re not among the 16% of nonprofits nationwide that lose their tax-exempt status each year.
 By correctly completing Form 8868, you’ll secure an extension for your filing deadline, giving you more time to submit Form 990 and helping maintain your tax-exempt status.
 Follow these five steps to learn how to file Form 8868 and secure your extension before the deadline.

-How to File Form 8868
+Step-by-Step Guide: How to File IRS Form 8868

-Step 2: Gather Information
+Step 1: Gather Your Information

 To complete Form 8868, you’ll need some basic information, including:

-• Organization’s legal name and address
+• Your organization’s legal name and address

-• The type of return you’re requesting an extension for (Form 990, 990-EZ, 990-PF, etc.)
+• The IRS form number you need an extension for (Form 990, 990-EZ, etc.)

 Additionally, if your organization has already filed for one extension and needs another, you’ll need to provide additional details in the form.